-Homeowners must follow the application procedures as stated on the Architectural Review Form maintained by the management company.
-The management company and/or ARC may request additional information from the homeowner before an application is considered complete and the ARC and the Board of Directors have up to 30 days from the date a completed application is received to either approve; approve with conditions; or deny an architectural request.
+Homeowners must follow the application procedures as stated on the Architectural Review Form maintained by the Dunhill property management company.
+The management company and/or ARC may request additional information from the homeowner before an application is considered complete and the ARC has up to 60 days from the date a completed application is received to either approve; approve with conditions; or deny an architectural request.

 The homeowner has up to twelve (12) months from the time any architectural request is approved to implement the approved changes or a new architectural request must be resubmitted for review.
 If an ARC request has been denied, a homeowner may appeal to the Board.